wp-plugins/bulletproof-security/readme.txt

 = What is the difference between BulletProof Security free and BulletProof Security Pro? =

-BulletProof Security
+= BulletProof Security =

-* .htaccess Website Security Protection
+1. .htaccess Website Security Protection

-BulletProof Security Pro
+= BulletProof Security Pro =

-* File Monitor - All WordPress and non-WordPress files
+1. File Monitor - All WordPress and non-WordPress Files
-* AutoRestore - Automatic File Restore
+2. AutoRestore - Automatic File Restore
-* Quarantine - Automatic File Quarantine
+3. Quarantine - Automatic File Quarantine
-* .htaccess Website Security Protection
+4. .htaccess Website Security Protection
-* Custom php.ini Website Security Protection
+5. Custom php.ini Website Security Protection
-* F-Lock - Read Only File Locking
+6. F-Lock - Read Only File Locking
-* Security Logging
+7. Security Logging
-* HTTP Error Logging
+8. HTTP Error Logging
-* PHP Error Logging
+9. PHP Error Logging
-* Email Alerts
+10. Email Alerts
-* Versatile Set of Pro-Tools
+11. Versatile Set of Pro-Tools
-* Base64 Decoder / Encoder
+12. Base64 Decoder / Encoder
-<a href="http://www.ait-pro.com/aitpro-blog/3395/bulletproof-security-pro/bps-free-vs-bps-pro-feature-comparison/" title="BulletProof Security Features" rel="nofollow" target="_blank">View All BulletProof Security Pro Feature Details</a>
+13. <a href="http://www.ait-pro.com/aitpro-blog/3395/bulletproof-security-pro/bps-free-vs-bps-pro-feature-comparison/" title="BulletProof Security Features" rel="nofollow" target="_blank">View All BulletProof Security Pro Feature Details</a>

 = Is BulletProof Security Network / MU / Multisite Compatible? =

 Yes.
 BulletProof Security contains AutoMagic buttons for Network / MU / Multisite websites.
 Both sub-directory and sub-domain Master .htaccess code is written / created for your specific Network / MU site.
 BulletProof Modes should only be Activated on the Primary site.
 All sub sites are virtual and there is no need to Activate BulletProof Modes on sub sites.
 This will actually screw up your Primary site.
 BPS allows only
 Super Admins to see the BPS menus in sub sites.
 BPS also works with Network / MU Domain Mapping.